-Recognizing decades of support for its nonprofit mission, TPAC will present its highest honor, the Applause Award, to Bridgestone Americas and John Cody, the former Executive Vice President & Chief Operating Officer of Broadcast Music, Inc. (BMI), at the 2018 TPAC Gala, on Saturday, Aug.
+Recognizing decades of support for its nonprofit mission, TPAC presented its highest honor, the Applause Award, to Bridgestone Americas and John Cody, the former Executive Vice President & Chief Operating Officer of Broadcast Music, Inc. (BMI), at the 2018 TPAC Gala on Saturday, Aug.
 25.

 One of Nashville’s premier benefit engagements, TPAC Gala is the organization’s annual fundraising event and provides critical resources for its educational, cultural, outreach and community engagement activities.

 “In addition to the experience of a live performance, the magical impact the arts have on our lives can come in many unique ways, often before someone ever takes the stage.
 Applied to learning at all ages, the arts build empathy and collaboration, transform classroom engagement, and unlock understanding, critical thinking and overall development,” said Kathleen O’Brien, TPAC President and Chief Executive Officer.
 “We’re proud to present two awards, one for an organization and one for an individual, that honor decades of commitment to the idea that arts access and arts education are essential to the enrichment and success of our community.”

 For 30 years, Bridgestone Americas has supported TPAC through the Bridgestone Americas Trust Fund, helping to defray the cost of tickets and transportation for students to attend world class performances on the Humanities Outreach in Tennessee’s Season for Young People.
 In addition, Bridgestone regularly has sponsored TPAC Gala and, since 2010, provided valuable guidance on TPAC’s Board of Directors.